Revelation Chapter Four

 Revelation 4:1

-After this I looked, and there before me was a door standing open in heaven.
-And the voice I had first heard speaking to me like a trumpet said, 'Come up here, and I will show you what must take place after this.'
+After these things, I looked; and there before me was a door standing open in heaven; and the voice like a trumpet which I had heard speaking with me before said, "Come up here, and I will show you what must happen after these things."

 John tells us of a "door standing open" which looks into heaven.
 We notice that John tells us that it is "a" door and not many doors.
-That should remind us that the only way to see heaven is through Jesus Christ.
-Although it is popular in the world today to say that there are many ways to heaven, the simple fact of the matter is that it can only happen through Jesus Christ.
-The voice tells John that he will show him "what must take place after this".
+That should remind us that the only way to see heaven is through Yeshua Messiah.
+Although it is popular in the world today to say that there are many ways to heaven, the simple fact of the matter is that it can only happen through Yeshua Messiah.
+The voice tells John that he will show him "what must happen after these things".
 We are transitioning from the instructions and pleas to the church to the end times events.

 Revelation 4:2 & 3